When was the first time you heard the name, “Lady Gaga?”

 If you’re in the key advertising demographic, chances are it was during this video on PerezHilton.com:

-At the time, Perez Hilton (originally self-titled “Hollywood’s Most-Hated,” but now would be named “Hollywood’s Most-Loved-for-Shilling”) posted the above video describing his first time at the MTV Video Music Awards (Sept.
+At the time, Perez Hilton (originally self-titled “Hollywood’s Most-Hated,” but now could be named “Hollywood’s Most-Loved-for-Shilling”) posted the above video describing his first time at the MTV Video Music Awards (Sept.
 2008) as a VIP.
 A giddy Perez thanks MTV’s staff and name-checks his new celeb friends (“Thank you Lauren Conrad and Audrina Patridge!”) before sharing his taste-making thoughts:

 “Christina was great.
 Christina was definitely inspired by Lady Gaga.
 Uh-huh! [sings] Just dance, Christina!”